1981 Spanish coup attempt: Alternative theories

+Throughout the 18 or so hours that the crisis lasted, an enigmatic code word known as "El Elefante Blanco" (The White Elephant) was continuously mentioned amongst the plotters - particularly by Tejero.
+As to who or what this Elefante Blanco was has never been satisfactorily explained or even as to whether such an entity or party actually existed.

-Arguably up until a 2014 mockumentary broadcast by laSexta, the work by Jesús Palacios and the book La gran desmemoria by Pilar Urbano, these theses have never worked their way into mainstream consciousness, although innuendos and subtle implications were not unusual.
+Arguably up until a 2014 mockumentary broadcast by laSexta, the work by Jesús Palacios and the book La gran desmemoria by Pilar Urbano, these theses were not part of mainstream consciousness, although innuendos and subtle implications were not unusual.
 Some of these implications may be involuntary.
 The King's authorized biography by José Luis de Vilallonga contains the following interview excerpt:If I were to carry out an operation in the King's name but without his consent, my first move would have been to isolate him from the rest of the world and prevent him from communicating with anyone on the outside.
 Well far from it: That night I could have entered and left my residence at will; and concerning phone lines, I received more calls in a few hours than I had received in a whole month!
 From my father, who was in Estoril (and was also very surprised to be able to contact me by phone), from my two sisters in Madrid, and from friendly heads of State who encouraged me to resist.
 Sabino Fernández Campo, chief of the Royal House, expunged this from the Spanish edition.